Explicit coverings of families of elliptic surfaces by squares of curves: Hodge theory

 The discussion in \cite[Section 2]{paranjape} up to the end of the proof of \cite[Lemma 2]{paranjape} applies to our situation almost word for word, given the differences we previously pointed out in Remark \ref{rem:paranjape}.
 Since our automorphism is of order $3$ rather than $4$, the action on the spaces $V$ and $W$ is by $\zeta_3, \zeta_3^2$ rather than by $\pm i$.
 In addition, the discriminant of the Hermitian structure $H$ in our case is a power of $3$, but again this is enough to ensure that it is a norm from $\Q(\sqrt{-3})$ to $\Q$.
 The result of Landherr \cite{lh} used in \cite[Section 2]{paranjape} does not depend on the particular quadratic extension that arises.

 One might speculate that for other quadratic fields $\Q(\sqrt{-n})$ there would be an analogous construction with the automorphism replaced by a correspondence, perhaps based on Paranjape's idea or our variant.
 One would expect that the discriminant of the Hermitian structure would be a power of $n$ and therefore a norm in the extension $\Q(\sqrt{-n})/\Q$ and that the argument would still apply.
-(See \cite{lombardo} for an interesting discussion of the Hodge structure for the associated abelian Kuga-Satake variety and for computations similar to the ones below.)
+(See \cite{lombardo}, \cite{lps} for interesting discussions of the Hodge structure for the associated abelian Kuga-Satake variety and for computations similar to the ones below.)

-In any case, even in the absence of a geometric construction beyond the simplest cases $n = 1, 3$, let us suppose that $F$ is a $\Q(\sqrt{-n})$-vector space of rank $4$ equipped with a basis $e_1, f_1, e_2, f_2$ and an hermitian form with $H(e_i,f_i) = H(f_i,e_i) = 1$ and all other pairings equal to $0$.
+In any case, even in the absence of a geometric construction beyond the simplest cases $n = 1, 3$, let $F$ be a $\Q(\sqrt{-n})$-vector space of dimension~$4$ equipped with a basis $e_1, f_1, e_2, f_2$ and an hermitian form with $H(e_i,f_i) = H(f_i,e_i) = 1$ and all other pairings equal to $0$.
 We carry through this calculation in detail in order to obtain a precise statement at the end.
 We consider $\Lambda^2(F)$ with the basis

 (chosen such that $a_i \wedge b_i$ is independent of $i$).
 We define $H$ on $\Lambda^2 F$ by defining $H(p \wedge q, r \wedge s) = H(p,s)H(q,r) - H(p,r)H(q,s)$, which is linear in $p,q$ and antilinear in $r,s$.
 It also satisfies $H(p \wedge q, r \wedge s) = -H(q \wedge p, r \wedge s) = -H(p \wedge q, s \wedge r)$; thus it gives a well-defined form on $\Lambda^2 F$, which is easily seen to be Hermitian.
 For example,